casszhao/INF4000.github.io/README.md

 Now, we see 2018 shows up on the coordinate, as the interval changes to 9.

-Let's check the "year" in the original dataset (the second strategy, **Go back to your dataset**).
+Let's try the second strategy, **Go back to your dataset**.
+So we check the "year" in the original dataset.
 We sort the year by *oldest to newest* and then try by *newest to oldest*.
 ![a](screenshot_years.png)

 We can find out that there is no data in 2020 in the dataset.
 This is probably the reason why 2020 does not show up as ggplot2 does not show non-exist data on the coordinate, which does make sense.